debianchef/101/uncle_debian_notes_on_foundry.md

 forge init MyfirstContract --no-commit
 ```

+>[!NOTE]
+>Forge is a command-line tool that >ships with Foundry.
+Forge tests, builds, and deploys your smart contracts
-Your Project Directory should look like this .
+>Your Project Directory should look like this .

 ![alt text](image.png)